 While the terms are often used interchangeably, they are different.
 A grant is usually need-based, while a scholarship is usually merit-based.

 If grants and scholarships come up short, federal student loans should be the next option on your checklist.
 These government loans give you flexible repayment and deferment options, and they typically have lower interest rates than private loans from banks and other lenders.

 Even though you may not have to start repaying student loans (federal or otherwise) until after you graduate, for most loans the interest clock starts ticking as soon as the loan is issued.
 So, borrow only the amount you need as a way to limit your debt after graduation.

 For example, if you are an incoming freshman and take out a $20,000 student loan at an interest rate of 5 percent, by the time you settle into your sophomore year, the amount you owe on that freshman-year loan will have quietly grown to $21,000.
 If you’re at a four-year school, it will grow to more than $24,300 by the time you graduate.

 Want to apply for Federal student loans?
 Follow these steps:

-Your award letter may also state that your family has the ability to cover a specified amount toward your education.
+Your award letter, and your FAFSA Student Aid Report, will also list how much your family is expected to contribute toward your education.
 This doesn’t necessarily mean your family actually has the money on hand.
 If your family needs additional funding to meet its expected contribution, a private student loan from a bank or other lender can help.